-- Ensure that pupils reflect upon Spiritual, Moral, Social and Cultural development (SMSC) regularly. - Provide opportunities for children in order to keep physically and mentally healthy. - To appreciate, respect, value and nurture differences in our school, community and world with a specific focus on diversity.
+- Ensure our curriculum provides authentic opportunities for pupils to develop empathy and responsibility. - Provide opportunities for children to keep physically and mentally healthy. - To appreciate, respect, value and nurture differences in our school, community and world with a specific, focus on diversity. - To provide cultural capital to all through the 50 things to do before you leave Hayes.